Are You Codependent? Take The Codependency Quiz

 The term codependent differs from depression, anxiety disorder, bipolar disorder or even Dependent Personality Disorder (DPD) in that it is meant to describe a style of behavior in a relationship rather than a psychiatric disorder.

-The term “codependent or codependency” had its origin in the recovery community (Alcoholics Anonymous) sometime in late 1970’s and was used to describe a type of dysfunctional relationship between addicts and their partners (enablers).
+The term “codependent or codependency” had its origin in the recovery community (Alcoholics Anonymous) sometime in the late 1970’s and was used to describe a type of dysfunctional relationship between addicts and their partners (enablers).

 What Is Codependency?